-Even though our exploration is stylized and theoretical, the model gives a clear sense of the complexity of the issues.
+Our attempt in this paper to map out different kinds of states and the consequences of different forms of development assistance can be seen as an effort to elucidate such a revisionist view.
+Even though our exploration is stylized and theoretical, the model gives a clear sense of the complexity of the issues and policy dilemmas.
 The exact impact of aid will likely vary with institutions as well as circumstances.
-Generalizations about the best course of action appear notoriously difficult, in view of the limited empirical knowledge about several of the channels uncovered by our analysis.
+Generalizations about the best course of action are impossible given the heterogeneity in experience and the limited empirical knowledge about several of the channels uncovered by our theoretical analysis.
 This underlines the difficulties the donor community has to grapple with when facing the problems of fragile states.

 The remainder of the paper is organized as follows.
-In the next section, we discuss some background on fragile states and the existing classifications of such states.
-Section 3 lays out a canonical two-period model with investments in state capacity and political violence.
-In Section 4, we use the model to investigate aspects of development policy - especially transfers of cash aid.
-Section 5 concludes.
+In Section 2, we lay out a canonical two-period model with investments in state capacity and political violence.
+Section 3 puts the model to work by investigating the effects of different forms of development policy - beginning with cash transfers, but branching out to other forms like technical assistance and post-conflict assistance.
+In Section 4, we sketch some extensions of the analysis.